-- (a) Rulemaking hearings are governed by Section 6 of the District's rules. - (b) Hearings on the District Management Plan are governed by Section 8 of the District's rules. - (c) Permit-related hearings and hearings on applications for well-spacing exceptions are governed by Section 11. - (d) Enforcement hearings are governed by Section 15. - (e) Hearings on the Desired Future Conditions are governed by Section 17. - (f) All other hearings not described in this rule are governed by Rule 5.2.
+- (a) Rulemaking hearings are governed by Section 6 of the District's rules. - (b) Hearings on the District Management Plan are governed by Section 8 of the District's rules.

+- (c) Permit-related hearings and hearings on applications for well-spacing exceptions are governed by Section 11 of the District's rules. - (d) Hearings to prevent waste, pollution, or degradation of the quality of groundwater under Section 14 of the District's rules may be conducted under Rule 14.4. - (e) Enforcement hearings are governed by Section 15 of the District's rules. - (f) Hearings on the Desired Future Conditions, including the appeal process of Desired Future Conditions, are governed by Section 17 of the District's rules. - (g) All other hearings not described in this rule are governed by Rule 5.2.